top of page

 mysore class - how it works

 In a Mysore-style setting, each student engages in their practice to the extent suitable for their skill level and experience.
 The teacher offers individualised guidance, introducing new postures gradually within the traditional sequence as students develop strength, flexibility, focus, and endurance.
-Hands-on adjustments are common to refine and support alignment and awareness, and to ultimately foster greater confidence and integration as one comes to gradually surpass perceived limitations.

 Both novice and advanced practitioner alike share the practice space, creating an environment where growth and progress occur accordingly to each individual's unique capacity, capabilities and dedication to their practice.